ricochet-im/website/content/home/about.md

 ## Anonymous instant messaging for **real** privacy
 Ricochet is a different approach to instant messaging that **doesn't trust anyone** in protecting your privacy.

 * *Eliminate metadata*.
-Nobody should know who you talk to or what you say.
+Nobody knows who you are, who you talk to, or what you say.
 * *Stay anonymous*.
 Share what you want, without sharing your identity and location.
 * *Nobody in the middle*.
-There are no central servers to monitor, censor, or compromise.
+There are no servers to monitor, censor, or hack.
 * *Safe by default*.
 Security isn't secure until it's automatic and easy to use.

 ### Get started